maxlovesairandteslas1/USACO/README.md

 Ok so this is the info I got over the course of a few months lol.

+Also, if you want to see my code, you have to switch to the "master" branch because git and other stuff and vscode idk idk.

 ## This is just a repository lol dont mind it or you will regret it lmao